 Lewis, Alabama hand No. 4 Auburn its first loss, 83-64

 TUSCALOOSA, Ala.
+(AP) — Nate Oats and Alabama had two achievements to celebrate: a huge win and knocking rival Auburn from the dwindling ranks of the unbeaten.

-(AP) -- Kira Lewis Jr. scored 25 points and Alabama handed No. 4 Auburn its first loss of the season with an 83-64 rout on Wednesday night.
+Kira Lewis Jr. scored 25 points and the Crimson Tide easily handled the fourth-ranked Tigers with an 83-64 rout on Wednesday night.

+“We’ve been needing this signature win," said Oats, the Tide's first-year coach.
+“We were close a few times.
+If we’re going to make a run and try to play in the NCAA Tournament, you’ve got to get these signature wins.

 It was the Tide's first win over a Top 5 team since a 79-57 home defeat of then-No. 5 Texas A&M on Dec.
 30, 2017.
 This one was largely one-sided, too.